‘Someone’s going to get killed’: GOP election official in Georgia blames President Trump for fostering violent threats

-“Mr. President, you have not condemned this language or these actions,” he said.
-“Senators, you have not condemned this language or these actions.
+“Mr. President, you have not condemned these actions or this language,” he said.
+“Senators, you have not condemned this language or these actions. . . .
 Stop inspiring people to commit potential acts of violence.”

 He added: “That shouldn’t be too much to ask for people who ask us to give them responsibility.”